alexandrubau/athena/readme.md

 ## How to use

-Just clone this repository, remove the `.git` folder and copy all its content in your future project folder.
+Just clone this repository and copy all its contents (without the `.git` folder) into your future project folder.
 Navigate to `auto` folder and run `vagrant up` to start the engine.

 ## How to configure